|

 East Asia, as well as some countries in the Southeast Asia like Thailand, is currently undergoing a significant demographic transition characterized by declining fertility rates and rapidly aging populations.
 This pre-existing demographic trend makes the region particularly vulnerable to environmental stressors that could further impact humans.
 Climate change represents such a significant stressor, manifesting in East Asia through more frequent and intense extreme weather events.
 The increasing frequency of heatwaves and prolonged droughts, and more intensified and severe flooding, typhoons, coupled with rising sea-levels, pose substantial risks to human health, livelihoods, and overall well-being.
 Moreover, the climate impacts on human societies are place-based, varying across geographic locations.
 Meanwhile, spatial distribution of human population and their sociodemographic characteristics also differ from place to place.

 The Scientific Group will also analyze the multifaceted ways in which climate risks act as a catalyst, exacerbating the ongoing population implosion in East Asia.
-It will explore how climate change contributes to negative health impacts (e.g., increased mortality rates and potentially decreases fertility rates) and drives climate-induced migration, all of which compound the challenges posed by aging populations and low fertility rates, using methodologies, including but not limited to gridded population, big data, and multidimensional and spatial population projection.
+It will explore how climate change contributes to negative health impacts (e.g., increased mortality rates and potentially decreased fertility rates) and drives climate-induced migration, all of which compound the challenges posed by aging populations and low fertility rates, using methodologies including but not limited to gridded population, big data, and multidimensional and spatial population projection.

 SG will address the following overarching questions over the period from June 2025 through December 2027: